Maquina fountain, lit up by LED lights

 Letters of Recommendation Required 3

-Admission to the University of Wisconsin–Madison Graduate School is a prerequisite for admission to study materials science.
 A minimum GPA of 3.0/4.0 is required.
 Admission is highly selective.
-Most admitted students have an undergraduate GPA above 3.5.
-However, full consideration will be given to all students meeting the UW–Madison graduate school requirements.
+Most admitted applicants have an undergraduate GPA above 3.5.
+However, full consideration will be given to all applicants meeting the UW–Madison Graduate School requirements.

 Graduate School Resources